Isabella Elder: Investment in Govan, Glasgow

 Many of Elder's philanthropic projects were sited in Govan, Glasgow.
 In 1883 she purchased 37 acre near Elder's Fairfield Shipyard and created Elder Park, named in honour of her husband and her father-in-law, David.
 It opened on 27 June 1885 and for many years she paid for an annual display of fireworks there.
 Also in 1885, she set up a School for Domestic Economy where young women learned how to cook and perform other household tasks on a limited budget.
 In 1901, she funded the building and stocking of Elder Free Library, which is sited in one corner of Elder Park and remains open to the community, and also provided a villa for the Cottage Nurses Training Home.
 In 1903, she provided the funds to build the Elder Cottage Hospital, and she continued to fund this enterprise until her death.

+Investment in the training of nurses

+Elder was the first president of the Glasgow and West of Scotland Co-Operation of Trained Nurses.
+In 1905 she also gave the organisation £1100.